redneckz/red-shell-unit/README.md

 mock yarn # Mock yarn command

-yarn version # Execute mocked command yarn install # Execute second time
+yarn version # Execute mocked command yarn install # Execute it second time

+# Assertions
 mock::called yarn version # Assert that command was called with particular args mock::called yarn '.*' # Assert that command was called with any args (RegExp) [[ $(mock::called_times yarn '.*') -eq 2 ]] # How many times it was called

+# Snapshot testing is also available
 (mock::snapshot
     yarn version
     yarn install